Material characterization solutions for metallic powders

 Our key solutions for particle characterization are the Mastersizer 3000 and Morphologi 4, which are highly automated benchtop instruments.
 The Mastersizer 3000 uses laser diffraction to measure particle size distribution, and this technique can also be employed on-line using Insitec.
 Morphologi 4 is an automated imaging system that uses a digital camera to capture high-quality 2D images of dispersed particles and provides particle-specific size and shape information.
 For metal nanoparticles and dispersions, our Zetasizer range can be a more appropriate solution.
 This employs dynamic light scattering and electrophoretic light scattering to measure particle size and zeta potential, respectively.

 For elemental analysis, we employ X-ray fluorescence (XRF), which is available as floor-standing (Zetium) and benchtop (Epsilon) variants, depending on application requirements.
 We also provide several sample preparation solutions for XRF, ICP, and AA through our Claisse portfolio.
-For structural and crystallographic studies, X-ray diffraction (XRD) is our principal solution and also available as a floor-standing (Empyrean) and benchtop (Aeris) system.
+For structural and crystallographic studies, X-ray diffraction (XRD) is our principal solution and also available as a floor-standing (Empyrean) and benchtop (Aeris) systems.

 Optimizing metal powders for additive manufacturing